ETB-Jay/ETBCreditSystem/README.md

 - **Customer Notes:** Customer notes for each individual.
 These are universal across all stores

 - **Customer Specific Changes:** Buttons that add a new transaction, edit the current customer, and delete the customer.

+## ETB Account
+- **Logging Daily Totals:** Daily totals are logged and preserved in Firebase
+- **Dynamic Accounting Systems:** Credit Systems are maintained by remove all columns with 0 entries in them.
+- **Location Specific:** Each System is Location Specific

 ### <ins>🤔 | Other Important Notes</ins>
 - The table of transactions is sorted by date with the most recent transactions at the top